-User 1 and User 2
+User 1

-Use the Voice > User 1 and Voice > User 2 pages to set the user preferences for the calls through the PHONE 1 and PHONE 2 ports.
+Use the Voice > User 1 page to set the user preferences for the calls through the PHONE port1.

+To open this page: Click Voice on the menu bar, and then click User 1 in the navigation tree.
 Enter the settings as described below.
 After making changes, click Submit to save your settings, or click Cancel to redisplay the page with the saved settings.